 - A. Department A departmental byline is an organization (comprised of students and/or staff) that are affiliated with a university department or unit.
 The department or unit manages the allocated SAF funds for a specific operational reason that directly and positively impacts the undergraduate student population.
-The byline partners with Campus Activities in determining specific requirements to enable the organizations to function on campus. - i.
-Alternative Breaks - a.
-The Alternative Breaks allocation shall be managed and overseen by the David M. Einhorn Center for Community Engagement. - b.
-The Alternative Breaks allocation shall provide individual students with finance support for Alternative Breaks opportunities. - c.
+The byline partners with Campus Activities in determining specific requirements to enable the organizations to function on campus. - Alternative Breaks - The Alternative Breaks allocation shall be managed and overseen by the David M. Einhorn Center for Community Engagement. - The Alternative Breaks allocation shall provide individual students with finance support for Alternative Breaks opportunities. - c.
 Alternative Breaks is a student-led organization of the David M. Einhorn Center for Community Engagement committed to learning about social justice issues through a racial equity and intersectional lens.
 By analyzing root causes and working to shift societal narratives by addressing implicit biases, students are better prepared to engage in meaningful service with community agencies. - ii.
-Athletics & Physical Education - a.
-The Athletics & Physical Education allocation shall be managed and overseen by the Cornell University Athletics Department. - b.
+Athletics & Physical Education - The Athletics & Physical Education allocation shall be managed and overseen by the Cornell University Athletics Department.

+b.
 The Athletics Department shall provide, at no cost, a Big Red Sports Pass (BRSP) to each undergraduate student.
-The BRSP shall provide free admission to all varsity sports excluding Men's Varsity Ice Hockey. - iii.
-Collegiate Readership Program - a.
-The Collegiate Readership Program allocation shall be managed and overseen by the Cornell Library department. - b.
-The Collegiate Readership Program shall provide free New York Times and Wall Street Journal access for undergraduate students. - iv.
-Community Partnership Funding Board - a.
-The Community Partnership Funding Board allocation shall be managed and overseen by the David M. Einhorn Center for Community Engagement. - b.
-Community Partnership Funding Board seeks to foster student leadership and social responsibility by encouraging students to take action against social problems through student initiated service projects. - c.
-Community Partnership Funding Board assists students in developing community action projects and administers grants' to make these projects possible. - v.
-Empathy Assistance and Referral Service (EARS) - a.
+The BRSP shall provide free admission to all varsity sports excluding Men's Varsity Ice Hockey.

+iii.
+Collegiate Readership Program

+- The Collegiate Readership Program allocation shall be managed and overseen by the Cornell Library department. - The Collegiate Readership Program shall provide free New York Times and Wall Street Journal access for undergraduate students.

+iv.
+Community Partnership Funding Board

+- a.
+The Community Partnership Funding Board allocation shall be managed and overseen by the David M. Einhorn Center for Community Engagement. - Community Partnership Funding Board seeks to foster student leadership and social responsibility by encouraging students to take action against social problems through student initiated service projects. - c.
+Community Partnership Funding Board assists students in developing community action projects and administers grants' to make these projects possible.

+v.
+Empathy Assistance and Referral Service (EARS)

 Empathy Assistance and Referral Service allocation shall be managed and overseen by the Skorton vi.
-Emergency Medical Service at Cornell University (CUEMS) - a.
-The CUEMS allocation shall be managed and overseen by the Office of Emergency Management (OEM). - b.
-CUEMS will provide the Student Assembly statistics in terms of call responses, community education, and event standbys on an annual basis. - vii.
-Minds Matter at Cornell - a.
-Cornell Minds Matter allocation shall be managed and overseen by the Skorton Center for Health Initiatives. - b.
-Cornell Minds Matter (CMM) promotes mental health awareness and emotional well-being for all Cornell students by working to reduce the stigma of mental illness through holding educational events and creating safe spaces to foster a healthy, balanced lifestyle.
+Emergency Medical Service at Cornell University (CUEMS)

+- a.
+The CUEMS allocation shall be managed and overseen by the Office of Emergency Management (OEM). - CUEMS will provide the Student Assembly statistics in terms of call responses, community education, and event standbys on an annual basis.

+vii.
+Minds Matter at Cornell

+- Cornell Minds Matter allocation shall be managed and overseen by the Skorton Center for Health Initiatives. - b.
+Cornell Minds Matter (CMM) promotes mental health awareness and emotional well-being for all Cornell students by working to reduce the stigma of mental illness through holding educational events and creating safe spaces to foster a healthy, balanced lifestyle. - CMM acts as a liaison between students, faculty, staff, and administration to advocate for the student perspective on mental health resources and campus policies.